One of the most popular types of wagers you can make in football is betting on totals.

 In short, you’ll learn everything you need to know to place intelligent, informed over/under football bets at your favorite sportsbooks.

-How Football Over/Under Betting Works
+A Guide to How Football Over/Under Betting Works

 You’ve no doubt seen how the spread, or moneyline, works in sports betting.
 It can seem confusing if you’re just getting started.
 The good news about totals betting is that it’s much simpler.